 Important!
 Please refer to the full Prescribing Information (see link below) before prescribing this medication.

-Copyright 2017 to 2020, Rajnish Mago, MD.
+Copyright 2017 to 2021, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.
 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.